iconifyit/json-to-model/README.md

 ## Why is this not written in modern JavaScript?

 That is a legitimate question and I wish I _could_ write it all in ES6, but I primarily built this tool for my own needs building Adobe CEP (Common Extensibility Platform) extensions for Adobe Illustrator.
 Since CEP is an older technology, it does not _always_ support ES6.
 Each Adobe product has a different extension API.
 Some use UXP (XD, for example) and others (most) use their own implementation of CEP which is based on CEF (Chromium Extension Framework).

 So in order to be able to use the tool for my work building Illustrator and Photoshop extensions, I had to generate ES5 classes instead of ES6.
 This is, however, _alpha_ code and the plan is to update the package itself to use only ES6 and to generate both ES6 and ES5 output.

 ## Known Issues

 - A fair amount of code is duplicated in paird collection and item classes.
 - Methods like `generateUUID()` do not belong in the resulting class.
 They were added to avoid dependencies.
 The solution is to output a utility file with the classes that will allow developers to either use the provided utility file, or roll their own.
-Another option is to use existing NPM packages for this functionality whenever possible.
-Everything is a trade-off and for now self-encapsulation is the best, simplest solution.
+Another option is to use existing NPM packages for this functionality whenever possible.Everything is a trade-off and for now self-encapsulation is the best, simplest solution.
 - Need to remove unnecessary dev files from package.

 ## Roadmap